 The soft wheat market outlook simulation indicates that soft wheat yields in Croatia will continue to grow up to 2030.
 Respectively, further convergence of productivity per unit area is expected, where Croatia should approach the old Member States in terms of productivity levels.
 The introduction and development of new technologies in arable farming production, EU funding sources, Common Agricultural Policy (CAP) direct payments and mechanisms, changes in the landowner structure in favor of larger and more efficient farms should significantly contribute to such developments.
 Given the expected growth in yields and stable levels of sown areas, soft wheat production is also expected to grow by 25.28% by 2030 compared to 2018.

 As we can observe from Figure 4, Croatia is self-sufficient in its own soft wheat production, and except in climate-unfavourable years, soft wheat exports are far higher than imports.
-Since Croatia’s accession to the EU, the amount of exported soft wheat has increased as was the case in the other EU-13 Member States after their accession to the EU because direct payment measures effectively support intensive crop production (Csáki et al., 2009).
+Since Croatia’s accession to the EU, the amount of exported soft wheat has increased as was the case in the other EU-13 Member States after their accession to the EU because direct payment measures effectively support intensive crop production (Csáki and Jámbor, 2009).

 The model results indicate that soft wheat exports will increase slightly by 2030, with a slight decrease in imports compared to 2018.